Meet Alex Caspero

 The secret for making the best vegan scones comes down to two essential ingredients: coconut oil & oat milk.

 You notice that I call for oat milk in these scones and that’s for a very specific reason.
-Oat milk is naturally higher in sugars that almond or soy milk, which is better for baking.
-Higher sugar content means that oat milk browns similar to non-vegan recipes; especially for recipes that omit butter which also helps baked goods to take on the characteristic golden brown color.
+Oat milk is naturally higher in sugars than almond or soy milk, which is better for baking.
+Higher sugar content means that oat milk browns similar to non-vegan recipes; especially for recipes that omit butter which also helps baked goods take on the characteristic golden brown color.
+(Here’s my tutorial for how to make oat milk)

 When I tried this recipe using almond milk, the scones were noticeably paler and didn’t produce that same tender crumb.
-You can find Pacific Foods oat beverage online or at natural grocers/Whole Foods.
+You can still use other non-dairy milks, but just know that your vegan scones will likely be paler in color.

 If you haven’t had oat milk before, you are in for a delicious treat.
 We’ve been putting oat milk in our morning smoothies and love the silky, slightly-sweet finish.
 Especially for those who don’t think almond milk has much flavor or are put off by the aftertaste from soy milk, seek out oat milk.
 I’ve got a few baking recipes coming your way in the next few months where oat milk is the star.